jolocom/smartwallet-app/README.md

 ## Running
-You need to start your solid server (e.g. gold) listening on port 8443 before you can use the app, i.e. with docker
+You need to start your solid server (e.g. gold) listening on port :8443 before you can use the app, e.g.

 `docker run -p 127.0.0.1:8443:443 -v /home/myuser/projects/little-sister/dist:/data linkeddata/gold`